ahmadfariden/inventory-stock-analysis/README.md

 The goal: help a company avoid two costly mistakes — **stockouts** (running out of critical materials) and **overstock** (tying up cash in materials that sit unused) — by calculating reorder points, safety stock, EOQ, ABC classification, and expiry risk at scale.

 > **Note on the data:** this project uses a synthetically generated dataset (not real company data), built to mimic realistic inventory patterns — seasonality, trend, fast/slow-moving SKUs, occasional stockouts, and supplier variability.
-See [Methodology & Assumptions](#-methodology--assumptions) below for details on how it was generated.
+See [`docs/methodology.md`](docs/methodology.md) for details on how it was generated.

 ---